Clio tuning guide

 Getting the right mods for your planned usage of the car is vital.
 Stage 3 (competition) mods just don't work well on the road.

-Stage 1 mods: Exhaust, Panel air filter, Remap, lighter flywheel
+Stage 1 mods: Exhaust with sports cat, Panel air filter, Remap, lighter flywheel

 Stage 2 mods: Fast road cam, ported and polished head, fuel injector & fuel pump upgrades,